Love working with data, graphs, and analytics, don’t you? Then read on…

 - Paid campaigns

-2. KISSmetrics:
+2. KISSmetrics

 Matomo (formerly Piwik) is a free tool just like Google Analytics.
 It is an open-source software with a signature eCommerce analytics feature giving the clients automated reports in metrics and sales reports sorted product, geolocation, and channel-wise.
 The tool integrates easily with popular CMS such as Magento, WooCommerce, and Shopify.

-4. Crazy Egg:
+4. Crazy Egg

-5. Hotjar:
+5. Hotjar

 Hotjar also dishes out heat mapping and real-time recording, providing its users with fine-tuned usability and improved click-through and conversion rates.
 Hotjar lets you get a perspective of how your clients view your website, giving you a visual and data representation of your metrics.
 The tool presents the clients with an insight of visitor clicks on CTAs, attention-grabbing campaigns and weak points in the customer funnel.

-6. Woopra:
+6. Woopra

 At about 70%, order abandonment remains the biggest vice that plagues the eCommerce industry.
 Woopra is one platform that has been developed specifically to help you regain abandoned cart orders.
-Woopra’s ‘checkout success specific’ analytics lets you study the eCommerce funnel in-depth and fix the problem points.
-The tool also creates individual profiles for you to understand shopping trends and best customers.
+Woopra’s ‘checkout success specific’ analytics lets you study the eCommerce data analytics funnel in-depth and fix the problem points.
+The tool also creates individual profiles for you to understand shopping trends and the best customers.
 In other words, the software helps you figure out what exactly you need to do to make your customers spend money on your site.

-7. Klaviyo:
+7. Klaviyo

-8. Visual Web Optimizer (VWO):
+8. Visual Web Optimizer (VWO)

 VWO is a solution based on A/B testing.
 It helps you enhance the visual image of your website.
 It lets you personalize your website based on client backgrounds.
 It also allows you to create multiple iterations of your site to see which page gets the maximum clicks and conversions.
-VWO works on Amazon’s principle of personalization and would, therefore, help you boost your sales in more ways that one.
+VWO works on Amazon’s principle of personalization and would, therefore, help you boost your sales in more ways than one.

-9. Photoslurp:
+9. Photoslurp

 Photoslurp focuses on getting info on UGC (User Generated Content) to boost your sales.
 It helps you zero in on the most liked products, best customer photos and the most loyal customers of your brand.
 The platform tracks the engagement, ROI and conversions based on your photos.
 You can use this information to push popular photos in your ad campaigns to engage and convert customers.

-10. RetentionGrid:
+10. RetentionGrid

 This analytics software presents you with easy to understand data with color-coded graphs.
 It also provides you with insights on marketing campaigns targeted at different segments of site visitors.